Brachyplatystoma filamentosum: Ecology

 Piraíba begin their life as ichthyoplankton, metamorphosing through their larval stages as they drift downriver The young take aquatic invertebrates, such as diplostracans, rotifers, and aquatic insects, along with other arthropods adrift in the current.
 As potamodromous fish, they reach the rivers estuaries, where they remain for some time to continue growing and maturing.
 Eventually, the immature fish swim up the river to return to their spawning grounds.
 Mature adults may then return to the estuary to feed.

 Spawning tends to occur in rising and high water periods, typically between February and June.
 In their larval stage, their diet consists mostly of insect remains and plankton, similar to other fish that are piscivorous as adults.
-Piraiba migrate across the amazon basin throughout their life.
+Piraíba migrate across the amazon basin throughout their life.
 They rear their young in both upstream and estuarine environments.